How the Rabbit Digestive System Works

 Digestible fibre has nutrients locked away inside it, so the colon diverts it to the caecum for processing.
 The left over indigestible fibre doesn’t contain any useable nutrients, but it is still essential to the digestive process, as it has helped carry the food through the digestive system.
 Its job is now complete, so the colon forms it into the hard round droppings your rabbit leaves in his litter tray and it passes out of the body as waste.

 Meanwhile, in the caecum, a colony of special bacteria ferment the digestible fibre, breaking it down to release the stored nutrients.
 The caecum can absorb some of the nutrients but most need to go back through the small intestine to be absorbed.
-To achieve this, the fermented fibre moves back into the colon, where it is coated in protective mucus, before being excreted from the body as special droppings, called cecal droppings.
+To achieve this, the fermented fibre moves back into the colon, where it is coated in protective mucus, before being excreted from the body as special droppings, called cecotropes or cecal droppings.
 The rabbit eats these droppings (a process called cacography) so they pass through the digestive tract again.
 In their new format, the small intestine can easily absorb the nutrients.

 rabbit digestive processs